Our SENCo is Jeanne Milstein. Feel free to email her on [email protected]

 What specialist services are available at the school?

 The school has access to a range of specialist support that are identified in the provision map.
-These include: Haringey Learning Partnership, CAMHS Trailblazers Team, Educational Psychologist, Haringey's Language and Autism Support Team (LAST), a speech and language therapist, a school counsellor, NHS services and more.
+These include: Haringey Learning Partnership, CAMHS GEMHS (Trailblazers) Team, Educational Psychologist, Haringey's Language and Autism Support Team (LAST), a speech and language therapist, a dramatherapist, NHS services and more.

 What training do the staff supporting children and young people with SEND undertake?